Red Cross chief: Ukraine war 'nothing short of a nightmare' | Law-Order

 - United Arab Emirates

-"People are in desperate need to to take shelter, and this is why the situation cannot, cannot continue like this,'' he told The Associated Press while on a visit to Dubai in the United Arab Emirates. ''History is watching what is happening in Mariupol and other cities and civilians must be protected.
-So whether (it's) a cease-fire, or a combination of a cease-fire and safe evacuation of civilians, is an absolute must."
-Russia began its war on Ukraine on February 24 after amassing troops on its borders as part of what Moscow initially described as a series of training exercises.
-In the time since Russian forces have attacked cities, military bases, and even the biggest nuclear power plant in Europe while trying to dislodge Kyiv's democratic government, which has seen an outpouring of military aid and support — though not direct military intervention — from the West.
+“People are in desperate need to to take shelter, and this is why the situation cannot, cannot continue like this,'' he told The Associated Press while on a visit to Dubai in the United Arab Emirates. ''History is watching what is happening in Mariupol and other cities and civilians must be protected.
+So whether (it's) a cease-fire, or a combination of a cease-fire and safe evacuation of civilians, is an absolute must.”
+Russia began its war on Ukraine on Feb.
+24 after amassing troops on its borders as part of what Moscow initially described as a series of training exercises.
+In the time since, Russian forces have attacked cities, military bases and even the biggest nuclear power plant in Europe while apparently trying to dislodge Kyiv's democratic government, which has seen an outpouring of military aid and support — though not direct military intervention — from the West.
 The Geneva-based Red Cross, which aids those affected by war and tries to educate combatants of the rules of armed conflict, has 600 staffers in Ukraine and plans to send in around 100 more.
 Some Red Cross vehicles have been damaged by shrapnel or hit by fire, though its staffers don't believe it has been directly targeted, Mardini said.
 However, he acknowledged the dire situation faced by medical facilities in the country.
 There have been at least 31 attacks on medical facilities and ambulances in the war, killing at least 12 people and wounding 34 others, according to the World Health Organization.
-"This is a tragedy of armed conflict happening in densely populated areas and where the use of explosive weapons with high with large radius are are used," Mardini said. ''And we've seen neighbourhoods that have been damaged, flattened, and some hospitals have received shells, which of course, is unacceptable because hospitals are protected by international humanitarian law."
+“This is a tragedy of armed conflict happening in densely populated areas and where explosive weapons with large radius are used,” Mardini said. ''And we've seen neighborhoods that have been damaged, flattened, and some hospitals have (been shelled), which, of course, is unacceptable because hospitals are protected by international humanitarian law.”
 Associated Press journalists have seen a Russian strike on a maternity hospital in Mariupol, a port city home to some 430,000 on the Azov Sea.
 Fighting has been particularly intense in Mariupol as Russian forces seek to create a land bridge from Russia to Russian-annexed Crimea.

 Asked if they'd had success speaking to both diplomats and those on the battlefield, Mardini added: ''We will be able to report on success based on the results on the ground, and today we are still waiting for concrete action on the ground in the best interests of civilians.”